QuickNotes

 - Menu bar (status bar) apps

-- App lifecycle and persistence
+- App lifecycle (auto-save, restore state)

 Before You Start